jexia/jexia-sdk-js/extra_docs/relations/README.md

 *one-2-one* relation to **author** (remember that all management opearations, such as creating datasets, fields and relations can be done with [Web Management Application](https://docs.jexia.com/getting-started/user-management/) only).

-To make our datasets not so boring, we can also add a few fields and create appropriate interfaces for our typescript code:
+To make our datasets not so boring, we can also add a few fields:
 ```typescript
 interface Author {
   email: string;